SCHAGHTICOKE FIRST NATIONS HISTORY

 WHO ARE THE SCHAGHTICOKE?

-The ancestors of the Schaghticoke were living in this region for hundreds and hundreds of years before colonization by settlers coming from Europe.
-Over time the Schaghticoke displaced or removed, often illegally, from essentially all our lands and territory in the Hudson and Harlem Valley regions.
-As a result of settler colonization, tragic massacres, land grabs, and forcible removals, there is currently no central gathering place to call our own in New York.
+The ancestors of the Schaghticoke were living in Northeastern Turtle Island for generations before colonization by settlers coming from Europe.
+Over time the Schaghticoke were displaced or removed, often illegally, from essentially all our lands and territories in the Hudson and Harlem Valley regions.
+As a result of settler colonization, tragic massacres, land grabs, and forcible removals, there was no central gathering place to call our own in New York.
 This changed in 2019 with the Schaghticoke First Nations acquisition of 73 acres of land in Columbia County.
-While the Schaghticoke are now largely diasporic peoples, making it challenging to organize around the issues our community prioritizes; the land in New York, now called Caskoak, hopes to change this dynamic.
+While the Schaghticoke are now largely diasporic peoples, which added challenges to organizing around the issues our community prioritizes; the land in New York, now called Caskoak, hopes to change this dynamic.

 Schaghticoke First Nations (SFN) is one of the three remaining Schaghticoke Tribes of the Eastern Woodlands Algonquin Language group Nations.
 Though we do have a shared history and inter-related lineages with Schaghticoke descendants and other Tribes in Connecticut, Schaghticoke First Nations is the only indigenous representative institution of Schaghticoke descendants based in the New York Hudson and Harlem Valley Regions.
 Schaghticoke First Nations is a "Treaty Tribe Under the Protection of the Treaty of 1676 Witenagemot Vale of Peace" ratified by the Governors of New York, New England, and New France.
 The Schaghticoke First Nations are led by hereditary Sachem (Chief) Hawk Storm, a descendant of Gideon Mahwee (Mauwehu).

 A non-profit organization, Schaghticoke First Nations, Inc. was established to further the goals and aspirations of the Schaghticoke Peoples represented by the Schaghticoke First Nations.
 Schaghticoke First Nations and Schaghticoke First Nations, Inc. are separate entities with separate organizing documents.